blaukc/leapfrog/README.md

 ### Gameplay

-- Once joined, players choose their names (should check unique)
+- Once joined, players will be assigned a session ID and will choose their names (should check unique)
 - Host will start the game once ready
 - At the start of the game, each player is given 5 gold, frogs are placed in their starting positions (random), players assigned their turn order (random)
 - At each turn, players are able to